List of characters in The Loud House franchise: The Chang family

 The Changs are a Chinese American family that arrive in Great Lakes City and moved into Apartment 3A above the Casagrandes' apartment.

 Sid Chang

 Sidney "Sid" Chang (voiced by Leah Mei Gold) is the cheerful, happy-go-lucky, energetic and high-spirited 12-year-old daughter of Stanley and Becca Chang, Adelaide's older sister, and Ronnie Anne's best friend and neighbor.
-In "Friended! with the Casagrandes", the two of meet and quickly become best friends.
+In "Friended! with the Casagrandes", the two of them meet and quickly become best friends.
 Sid always wants to try new things.
 She is also an expert at robotics.

 Stanley Chang

 Stanley Chang (voiced by Ken Jeong) is the Chinese father of Sid and Adelaide.
 He works as a subway conductor in Great Lakes City's subway system called the GLART (short for Great Lakes Area Rapid Transit).

 Becca Chang

 Becca Chang (voiced by Melissa Joan Hart) is the mother of Sid and Adelaide and the wife of Stanley.
 She works as a zoologist.
 The episode "How to Train Your Carl" reveals that Becca is currently working at the Great Lakes City Zoo.